Arithmetic function: Ω(n), ω(n), νp(n) – prime power decomposition

-To avoid repetition, whenever possible formulas for the functions listed in this article are given in terms of n and the corresponding pi, ai, ω, and Ω.
+To avoid repetition, formulas for the functions listed in this article are, whenever possible, given in terms of n and the corresponding pi, ai, ω, and Ω.

 Multiplicative functions

 σk(n), τ(n), d(n) – divisor sums

 σk(n) is the sum of the kth powers of the positive divisors of n, including 1 and n, where k is a complex number.

 σ1(n), the sum of the (positive) divisors of n, is usually denoted by σ(n).

 Since a positive number to the zero power is one, σ0(n) is therefore the number of (positive) divisors of n; it is usually denoted by d(n) or τ(n) (for the German Teiler = divisors).